-Impact of The Great Resignation on Finance & IT
+The Impact of The Great Resignation on Finance and IT Sectors

 In our previous blog, we explored the widespread impact of The Great Resignation across various sectors, highlighting how shifts in employee expectations are reshaping the workforce.
 As we delve deeper into this phenomenon, this second entry focuses on the finance and IT sectors—areas particularly vulnerable to these shifts.
 Here, we examine the unique challenges these sectors face and how businesses are adapting to maintain stability and growth in a transformed labor market.